nuke66/led-chaser/README.md

 # led-chaser
-CircuitPython led chaser for neo pixels (RGB)
+CircuitPython led chaser for NeoPixels (RGB)

 This was a fun project to do.
 Working with a circle of leds made me think up more interesting patterns than I had previously with just a straight 'bar' of lights.
 I also got to use generators to help solve one of the more complex sequences (npchasery.py).